Navayana

 Young Indian samanera (novice Buddhist monk) in an Indian vihara.
 There are statues of Gautama Buddha and B. R. Ambedkar depicted as a bodhisattva.

-Navayāna (Devanagari: नवयान, IAST: Navayāna, meaning "New Vehicle"), otherwise known as Navayāna Buddhism, refers to the socially engaged school of Buddhism founded and developed by the Indian jurist, social reformer, and scholar B. R. Ambedkar; (Note: Bhimrao Ramji Ambedkar is also called Babasaheb Ambedkar.) it is also called Neo-Buddhism and Ambedkarite Buddhism.
-Its members describe the school as the application of Buddhist principles for the welfare of many.
+Navayāna (Devanagari: नवयान, IAST: Navayāna, meaning "New Vehicle"), otherwise known as Navayāna Buddhism, Neo-Buddhism, and Ambedkarite Buddhism, refers to a school of engaged Buddhism founded and developed by the Indian jurist, social reformer, and scholar B. R. Ambedkar.
+(Note: Bhimrao Ramji Ambedkar is also called Babasaheb Ambedkar.)
+Its members describe the school as the "application of Buddhist principles for the welfare of the many."

 Ambedkar was an Indian lawyer, politician, and scholar of Buddhism, and the Drafting Chairman of the Constitution of India.
-He was born in an untouchable family during the colonial era of India, studied abroad, became a Dalit leader, and announced in 1935 his intent to convert from Hinduism to a different religion, an endeavor which took him to study all the major religions of the world in depth, namely Hinduism, Buddhism, Sikhism, Christianity, and Islam, for nearly 21 years.
-The school was otherwise named Ambedkarite Buddhism after him by people after his death.
+He was born into an "untouchable" family during the colonial era of India, studied abroad, and became a Dalit leader.
+In 1935, he announced his intent to convert from Hinduism to a different religion, an endeavor which led him to study all the major religions of the world in depth—namely Hinduism, Buddhism, Sikhism, Christianity, and Islam—for nearly 21 years.
+Ambedkar soon created a new school of Buddhism, posthumously named Ambedkarite Buddhism.
 Ambedkar held a conference on 13 October 1956, announcing his rejection of Hinduism.
 Thereafter, he left Hinduism and adopted Buddhism as his religious faith, about six weeks before his death.
-Its adherents see Navayāna Buddhism not as a sect with radically different ideas, but rather as a new social movement founded on the principles of Buddhism.
+Adherents see Navayāna Buddhism not as a sect with radically different ideas, but rather as a new social movement founded on the principles of Buddhism.